Healthy Homes Assessment Waiohiki

 Home Assessments Waiohiki for Rental Properties

-There are a myriad of things to look over during an home inspection to determine whether your rental property meets the minimum requirements of the Healthy Homes Standard.
-There are a few examples:
+There are a myriad of concerns to be able to examine when conducting an home inspection to determine whether your rental property is in compliance with all the basic requirements of Healthy Homes Standard.
+Some examples include:

 • Does the heat pump have enough capacity?

-The repercussions of not having an Healthy Home with regard to regulations under the Residential Tenancies Act and consequently being on the wrong side of the Tenancy solutions ruling could be significant for property owners and landlords.
-For professional advice, call now and schedule your rental properties home evaluation.
+The consequences of not having the Healthy Home in accordance with lawful Residential Tenancies Act and consequently being in the wrong of an Tenancy services ruling can be significant for property owners and landlords.
+For specialist advice get in touch today to schedule your rental property house assessment.

 home assessments for rental properties